A Self Assessment tax return is the means by which you calculate your personal tax due, inform HMRC of the tax due and pay the tax.

 In some cases 100% of the tax due may replace the above.

-Self Assessment can be a nasty area of tax for individuals if they are not careful and aware of their statutory obligations but we are extremely experienced in this area and have been keeping clients and their tax positions up to date for many years.
+Self Assessment tax returns can be a nasty area of tax for individuals if they are not careful and aware of their statutory obligations but we are extremely experienced in this area and have been keeping clients and their tax positions up to date for many years.